Skip to main content

 Visitor Facilities And Travel

-Ciénaga de Los Olivitos is the most accessible of the Venezuelan flamingo sites, reachable from Maracaibo—Venezuela's second-largest city with international airport connections.
-From Maracaibo, the refuge is approximately 50 km north along the coast road toward the Gulf of Venezuela, reachable in under 2 hours.
+Ciénaga de Los Olivitos is accessible from Maracaibo—Venezuela's second-largest city with international airport connections—located approximately 50 km to the south.
 Some visitor infrastructure exists near the refuge, including boat rental operators who run excursions into the lagoons.
 Maracaibo provides extensive accommodation, dining, and services for visitors.
 The dry season months (December–April) generally offer the best flamingo viewing as high salinity concentrates birds in optimal feeding areas.
 Morning visits are preferable for calm water conditions and optimal bird activity.

 Conservation And Sustainability